 Even if you can't pronounce the genus name Loropetalum (low-row-PET-a-lum), you've probably seen the fragrant, spider-like blossoms that adorn these plants.
 Loropetalum's common name is Chinese fringe plant or Chinese fringe flower.
-They are evergreen shrubs in the witch-hazel family that hail from the Himalayas, China and Japan.
-Loropetalum is a small genus, and all of the shrubs have unique flowers that bloom in early spring.
+They are evergreen shrubs in the witch-hazel family (Hamamelidaceae) that hail from the Himalayas, China and Japan.
+Loropetalum is a small genus, and all of the shrubs have unique flowers that bloom heavily in early spring with sporadic blossoms that typically appear throughout the growing season.

 Beautiful Loropetalum Plants

-You can select Loropetalum cultivars with weeping habits, mounding plants or plants that have graceful, upright branches.
+You can select loropetalum cultivars that have weeping habits and mounding shapes or plants that have graceful, upright branches.
 A tall specimen can grow to 12 feet tall, but the regular plants don't get above 6 feet.
 Semi-dwarf and dwarf specimens are available.
 Weeping dwarf plants can grow to 2 feet tall but spread up to 4 feet.

 Growing Chinese Fringe Flowers

-Loropetalum plants prefer warmer climates and thrive in U.S. Department of Agriculture plant hardiness zones 7 through 10.
-With their exceptionally vivid and unusual flowers, you may think that the plants require specialized care, but they are actually fairly easy to grow in an appropriate site.
+Loropetalum plants prefer warmer climates and grow as perennials in U.S. Department of Agriculture plant hardiness zones 7 through 10.
+With their exceptionally vivid and unusual flowers, you may think that the plants require specialized care, but they are actually fairly easy to grow on an appropriate site.

-Grow Chinese fringe flowers in a site that gets partial shade or lightly dappled sun.
+Grow Chinese fringe flowers on a site that gets partial shade or lightly dappled sun.
 They require well-draining soil, and they prefer soil that is fertile, moist and rich in organic content.
 Generally, the plants are low maintenance and trouble free.
-You'll need to prune the Chinese fringe flowers every year once they have finished blooming.
+You can leave the shrubs unpruned or trim the Chinese fringe flowers every year once they have finished blooming.
+Just be sure to prune plants shortly after the blooms fade, because they forms flower buds on the current season's growth (old wood) for blooming next year.
+You can also hard-prune a plant close to the ground after its spring bloom time to rejuvenate it.
 After that, the only pruning necessary is to remove broken or diseased branches in spring.

 Options for Propagating Loropetalum